BrentGrammer/PROGNOTES/Architecture/SystemDesign/Whitepapers/Kafka.md

   - `type`: Usually "record" is a good complex type to use.
   - `fields`: composed of primitives (its possible to nest records)
   - You can generate schema classes or language files i.e. java classes with the tooling.
 You can use these to build messages for example with a builder pattern.
+- Create the schema by cd'ing into the schemas folder and running `mvn install` after creating the avsc file.

 ## Kafka Docker setup